 Structure of Banks in Australia

 At the head is the Reserve Bank of Australia (RBA) which decides the monetary policy and regulates the payment system.
-Then there is the Australian Prudential Regulation Authority (APRA) whose main function is to keep a tab on the banks, credit unions, building societies, insurance companies including general, life and private health insurance and the members of the superannuation industry.
-The Australian Prudential Regulation Authority keep an eye on the institution whose holdings are nearly USD3.7 Trillion in assets which cover almost 24 million Australian depositors, policyholders and members of superannuation fund.
+Then there is the Australian Prudential Regulation Authority (APRA) whose main function is to keep a tab on the banks, credit unions, building societies, insurance companies including general, life and private health insurance, and the members of the superannuation industry.
+The Australian Prudential Regulation Authority keeps an eye on the institution whose holdings are nearly USD3.7 Trillion in assets which cover almost 24 million Australian depositors, policyholders, and members of superannuation fund.

 In Australia, banks require a bank license as per the Banking Act.
 Foreign banks also require a license as they are only allowed to operate through a branch in Australia and also via Australian incorporated foreign bank subsidiaries. banks in Australia can be classified into four major categories.
 They are:

 - Nationally operating banks commonly referred to as the major banks

 - Regionally operating banks